lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 relationship must already have been established between CA-1 and CA-X so that CA-1 can validate the EE identity certificate signed by CA-X.
-Furthermore, some mechanism must already have been established within the Personal Security Environment (PSE) of the EE that would allow it to authenticate and verify PKIMessages signed by CA-1 (as one example, the PSE may contain a certificate issued for the public key of CA-1, signed by another CA that the EE trusts on the basis of out-of-band authentication techniques).
+Furthermore, some mechanism must already have been established within the Trusted Execution Environment (TEE) also known as Personal Security Environment (PSE) of the EE that would allow it to authenticate and verify PKIMessages signed by CA-1 (as one example, the TEE may contain a certificate issued for the public key of CA-1, signed by another CA that the EE trusts on the basis of out-of-band authentication techniques).